-After you developing a budget that will help you get back on track financially, you realize that not only need to cutback and downsize, that you really need to boost your income.
+After you develop a budget that will help you get back on track financially, you realize that you not only need to cut back and downsize, that you really need to boost your income.
 Increasing your income not only helps pay outstanding debt quicker but it will also allow you more flexibility with your enjoyment of life and boost your outlook on the future.

 Here are some ways to boost your monthly income for a more flexible budget:

 1. Get a 2nd job – either permanent or temporary.